gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ![alt text](/Roadmap/images/BC4.png?raw=true)

 **It is highiy recommendeded to leverage the Datasphere Business Content(and CDSViews) to alleviate the workload in the implementation and future maintenance.
-SAP has desgined and developed almost all the objects in both Datasphere and S/4HANA(CDSViews) systems, which is the best practise.
-We don't need to worry about table relationship, data redundant and record duplication**
+SAP has desgined and developed a comprehensive suite of standard objects in both Datasphere and S/4HANA(CDSViews) systems for reuse.
+We should follow the best practise so that we don't need to worry about table relationship, data redundant, record duplication and the issues in the future upgrade.**

 > [!Note]
 > SAP use the **Replication Flows** to replicate both master and transaction data from S/4(CDSViews) to **Local Tables**.